 - Angkor Wat Tour: Most of the guesthouses and hotels arrange these tours and I booked mine through my hostel.
-I did the short circuit (Beginning at Angkor Wat and running for seventeen kilometers the circuit takes in the major elements of Angkor Thom, Ta Phrohm, and Banteay Kdei, and some of the minor but interesting temples such as the Baphoun, The Terrace of the Leper King, The Terrace of the Elephants, the Twelve Prasats, Spean Thma and Sras Srang).
+I did the short circuit that began at Angkor Wat and ran for seventeen kilometers.
+The tour covered the major elements of Angkor Thom, Ta Phrohm, and Banteay Kdei, and some of the minor but interesting temples such as the Baphoun, The Terrace of the Leper King, The Terrace of the Elephants, the Twelve Prasats, Spean Thma and Sras Srang.

-The tour started at 4:30 am (till 11:00 am) in order to catch the spectacular sunrise over the ruins.
-You can also choose the long circuit (26 kilometers) that takes the whole day going to additional temples.
+The tour started at the wee hours of the day (at 4:30 am to be specific) in order to catch the spectacular sunrise over the ruins and ran till 11:30am.
+The other option, long circuit was 26 kilometers in total and would take the whole day going to additional temples.
 Since it was 40C/90F heat with humidity, even a half day seemed like forever to me.

 One day Entrance Fee to Angkor Wat $37